veritasnz/drill-app/README.md

     -   Add loading spinner before context has finished loading
 -   Stats page
     -   Feedback form
--   Move data to Supabase
 -   Finalize design/animations
+-   Huge architecture refactor
+    -   Architectually re-think storing **_all_** `answeredIds` in progressContext
+    -   Think of system to store answered levels and `answeredIds` separately
+-   Move data to Supabase & replace all `import drillData` with fetch methods
 -   About page
 -   Documentation
 -   Create more tests cases